You need to optimise images for your SEO because of Googles move to mobile first indexing & its desire to making the user experience faster.

 To do this, you need to know the dimensions of the location where the image is being placed (in pixels).
 You then adjust the image to match these dimensions.

 Resize or crop the image to the exact size that you need, and then save the image.
 If you are using Photoshop or Illustrator then when you save the file you can select “Save for web”.
 Your file is then automatically optimised to the best size and quality ratio.
-If the program you are using doesn’t offer a feature like this, then 72 dpi is the lowest resolution you should aim for.
+If the program you are using doesn’t offer a feature like this, then 72 dpi is the lowest resolution you should use.

 As a general rule, the overall size of your web page shouldn’t be more than about 1 or 2 MB and take 2 seconds or less to load.
 That means you should be keeping images down to around 200 MB each, and perhaps even less if your page uses a lot of images.